Holly180/Portfolio/README.md

 May, 2020

-[Data Cleaning and Visualisation to Give Insights Into Cancelling Clients] (./Data Cleaning and Visualisation to Give Insights Into Cancelling Clients.iypnb)
+[Data Cleaning and Visualisation to Give Insights Into Cancelling Clients] (https://github.com/Holly180/Portfolio/blob/main/Data%20Cleaning%20and%20Visualisation%20to%20Give%20Insights%20Into%20Cancelling%20Clients.ipynb)

 Exploring and giving insights into our customer usage data.